buddycloud/buddycloud-android-sdk/DESIGN.md

 }
 ```
 The API Endpoint is the means through which the SDK will talk to Buddycloud so that you can add messaging to your apps.

+## Syncing data

+Push-to-pull

+What happens when:
+- offline (get a few messages) + fill in gaps
+- how to track gaps in the syncing?
+- how to get new messages when online?